aztecrex/java-translatebot/POLISH.md

 - do not mark message as edited even when no translation added
 - able to remove all languages from channel
 - welcome message when bot joins
+- do not respond to commands when bot is not in channel
+   - let user know to invite the bot